The Best of Surf Music

 Green Day and More

-Turn yourself into a basket case with songs from Green Day, Rancid, Screeching Weasel, Offspring and more.
-A sample of some of the best surf music songs from this page.
+Turn yourself into a basket case with songs from Green Day, Rancid, Screeching Weasel, The Offspring and more.
+A good sampler if your idea of surf music leans more toward punk, skate and road-trip noise than ukulele sunsets.

 The Offspring